 Do I have to have one?

 No, it’s completely optional.
 If you are contacted by your energy company and you don’t want one, (in the words of Zammo) just say no. The government does plan to have smart meters in every home and business by 2020, so I’m not sure how long they will remain optional for.

 If you are interested in finding out more visit the gov.uk site.
-Alternatively, take a look on your energy supplier’s website or give them a call.
+Alternatively, take a look at your energy supplier’s website or give them a call.